-Mediations involve the injured worker and the insurance company and employer having a conference to try to resolve any current disputes, as well as possibly settle an injured worker’s claim completely.
-Fortunately, mediations can still go forward, as long as they conducted by telephone and or video conference, and IF all parties agree.
+Mediations involve the injured worker and the insurance company and employer having a conference to try to resolve any current disputes and possibly settle an injured worker’s claim completely.
+Fortunately, mediations can still go forward, as long as they are conducted by telephone and or video conference, and IF all parties agree.
 Currently, mediations for many North Carolina workers’ compensation cases are still be conducted remotely, and cases are being resolved.

 Administrative motions and settlement approvals:

-As the North Carolina Industrial Commissioner already required the parties to submit settlement agreements electronically via an online portal, review and approval of the agreements continue as before.
+As the North Carolina Industrial Commissioner already required the parties to submit settlement agreements electronically via an online portal, review, and approval of the agreements continues as before.
 Injured workers who settle their claims do not need to worry that the Coronavirus will cause much of a delay in getting approval of their settlement.

 New workers’ compensation claims: